-On this episode of the Millennial finance podcast Financially Well, I’m going to talk about what may be your best investment opportunity right now.
+On this episode of Financially Well, the finance podcast for Millennials, I’m going to talk about what may be your best investment opportunity right now.
 Or, as Money Magazine recently put it: “America’s best-kept investment secret.”
 In particular, I’ll tell you about Series I savings bonds, or I bonds.
-Based on an article that Adam Hardy wrote, I’ll discuss why these government savings bonds currently offer a 7.12% interest rate.
+Based on an article that Adam Hardy wrote, I’ll discuss why these government savings bonds currently offer a 9.62% interest rate.
 And, most importantly, how you can evaluate whether I bonds make sense for you.

 “The reason these government savings bonds offer such good protection against inflation is by design: the I stands for inflation.
 As prices for consumers go up, so do I bond interest rates.
-And as of this week, I bonds are paying out the second highest rate in their history: a tremendous 7.12%.
+And as of this week, I bonds are paying out the second highest rate in their history: a tremendous 7.12% [editor’s note: now 9.62%].
 That’s nearly 12 times the rate you could earn from the country’s best savings accounts at the moment.”

 But before taking any action, it’s important to fully understand both the advantages and disadvantages of I bonds.